eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ### Prods Accounts

+A prods account is a multisig account for which the signatories are active block producers.
+You can reassign `owner` and `active` permissions to one of these three producer-controlled or network consensus-controlled accounts:
+- eosio.prods
+- prod.major
+- prod.minor

-A prods account permits you to set the smart contract account's `owner` and `active` permissions to the three following three different types of producer-controlled (network consensus-controlled) accounts.
-Therefore, you can request help from the producers to upgrade the smart contract if there is an issue with the smart contract.
-A producer-controlled account is a good option if you are dealing with intricate and complex contracts that might have bugs that could impact the users negatively.
+If there is ever an issue with this contract you can request the help of the producers to upgrade the contract.

+This is a good option if you are dealing with intricate and complex contracts that might have bugs that could impact the users negatively.

 #### eosio.prods